hphelion/documentation/mc.compute.networks.create-network.md

 <img src="media/create-network.png" width="580" alt="" />

-In the network creation screen, in the `Network Info` pane, enter a name for your network in the `Name` text-entry field anc click the `Create` button.
-Your new network is created and assigned an IP address.
+In the network creation screen, in the `Network Info` pane, enter a name for your network in the `Name` text-entry field and click the `Create` button.
+Your new network namespace is created.
 This new network appears in the list on the main networks screen.
 (To return to the main networks screen, just click the `Networks` item in the menu bar.)

+Next we suggest [creating a subnet](/mc/compute/networks/create-subnet/) or two for your network.

 ##Deleting a network## {#Deleting}